django/dsf-working-groups/active/fundraising.md

 Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.

+This committee is currently forming and seeking volinteers, including chair and co-chair.

 ## Budget

 No allocated funds.